morihofi/acmeserver/docs/README.md

 server.
 It will be written into certificates, and also served in the ACME API.
 You MAY change the ports serving the API and Website.
 If you set the `http`-Port to `0`, HTTP will be disabled.

 It is RECOMMENDED to **not run** ACME Server behind a reverse proxy.
+If you run it behind a reverse proxy, the ports MUST match.

 ```json
 {